Summary

 Tech-Savvy Patients Want AI at the Center of Care

-AI isn’t just tolerated—it’s becoming a selling point: 64% percent of Americans say they’d be more likely to visit a clinic that incorporates AI advancements, and 67% would feel comfortable interacting with an AI device during their visit.
+In some instances, AI is becoming a selling point: 64% percent of Americans say they’d be more likely to visit a clinic that incorporates AI advancements, and 67% would feel comfortable interacting with an AI device during their visit.

 When cost is a factor, over half (51%) would choose a cheaper, AI-led clinic over a traditional one.
 And in specific scenarios, AI is the clear preference: 77% would rather rely on AI than a doctor to detect complex patterns in medical data, while 53% feel more comfortable disclosing sensitive or embarrassing issues to AI than to a human provider.